SeriouslyInc/tylertate/blog/_posts/2012-03-09-on-consistency-four-types.markdown

 ---
 layout: blog
 title: "On Consistency, Part 2: Four Types"
+description: "In part 1 I outlined three common levels of consistency: internal, local, and external (analogous to creature, habitat, ecosystem).
+Here I'd like to turn our attention to a second dimension: type."
+topic: design
+type: blog-post
 ---

 In [part 1](http://tylertate.com/blog/2012/03/08/on-consistency-three-levels.html) I outlined three common *levels* of consistency: internal, local, and external (analogous to creature, habitat, ecosystem).
 Here I'd like to turn our attention to a second dimension: *type*.